Early Childhood Leadership

-With departmental approval and advising, the 12 credits earned in the Graduate Certificate in Early Childhood Leadership may be applied to a Master of Education degree program with a concentration in Early Childhood Education.
+With departmental approval and advising, the 12 credits earned in the Graduate Certificate in Early Childhood Leadership may be applied to a Master of Education degree program with a concentration in Educational Leadership.

-Students in Arcadia University Graduate Certificate programs are subject to the academic policies of the University.
+Students in Arcadia University Graduate Certificate programs are subject to the academic policies of Graduate Studies.

 In addition to the general admission requirements for graduate students, the following program-specific requirements must be met:

 - A bachelor’s degree from an accredited college or university in Elementary Education, Early Childhood Education, or a related field with a 3.0 grade point average.

 - A PA Director Credential or permission from the adviser.